silversquirl/slimy-go/README.md

 ## Installation

 Slimy is still in development, so there are no releases currently.
-However, it is very easy to install Slimy from source code: simply install [Go], then run `go install github.com/vktec/slimy/cmd/slimy`
+However, it is very easy to install Slimy from source code: simply install [Go], then run `go get github.com/vktec/slimy/cmd/slimy`

 [Go]: https://golang.org/